Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 - The private SSH key from `/root/.ssh/id_rsa`.
 - The public SSH key from `/root/.ssh/id_rsa.pub`.

-This script can be run on any NCN which is configured to access the Kubernetes cluster.
+This script can be run on any Kubernetes management NCN (master or worker).
+It only needs to be run once for the cluster, because the same Vault credentials are used for all management NCNs.

 > The `docs-csm` RPM must be installed in order to use this script.
 See
 > [Check for Latest Documentation](../../update_product_stream/README.md#check-for-latest-documentation)